 - Yes or No - A radio button that simply allows you to choose a yes or no answer.

 - Yes, No, or N/A - Similar to a Yes or No option, but also gives you a "Not Applicable" answer.
 For reporting purposes, N/A answers are ignored and not calculated into the averages.

 - * Yes, No, or N/A (Rating) - Works like the looks and feels Yes/No, or N/A field, yet behaves like a rating field.

 * Note: See below for a more detailed description of Rating style fields.

 When you select the field type, additional options will appear if that field type requires more information.
 For example, if you select a "Multiple Choice" type, the system will prompt you to create the choices necessary to generate the field.

 Fields also have the capability of being redacted.
 Redacted fields may require a special permission to view.
 For example, if you were to create a "Bank Account Number" field, you might opt to redact the value so that only the last 4 digits of the account number are shown by default (as shown below):

-To unmask a redacted field, a user must have the permission to View Sensitive Field Data.
+To unmask a redacted field, a user must have the permission to View Redacted Field Data.
 If the user has this permission, the data will still show the redacted value by default, but they will have an additional option to view the full data if they choose.

 Other Field Options